meefs/prvhash/README.md

 local state change-related collisions due to external entropy input (all possible input `msgw` values map to subsequent triplets uniquely).
-However, with a small variable size (8-bit) and a large output hash size, a sparse entropy input has some probability of "re-sychronization" event happening, leading to local collisions.
+However, with a small variable size (8-bit) and a large output hash size, a sparse entropy input has some probability of "resynchronization" event happening, leading to local collisions.
 With 16-bit variables, or even 8-bit fused-2 arrangement (with the local state having 40-bit size instead of 24-bit), probability of such event is negligible.
 While non-fused hashing may even